karmab/kcli-hypershift-lab/docs/index.rst

 In this lab, you have accomplished the following activities.

-1. Properly prepare a successful Hypershift deployment leveraging Assisted operator and Kcli tool.
+1. Deploy a successful Hypershift deployment leveraging Kcli tooling.
-2. Deploy OpenShift on vms the same way you would deploy on bare metal Nodes !
+2. Deploy a successful Hypershift deployment leveraging Kcli tooling using assisted platform and vms emulating bare metal nodes
-3. Understand internal aspects of the workflow and which specific objects are key when leveraging Hypershift
+3. Learn how to check the resulting environment

 Additional resources
 ====================